brewos-io/homeassistant/docs/hardware/Specification.md

 │    This causes EMI, noise, and unreliable ground reference.                   │ │                                                                                 │
 │    Mark MH1 with "⏚" symbol on silkscreen.                                    │
 │                                                                                 │
-│    ─────────────────────────────────────────────────────────────────────────   │
+│    ⚠️ USB GROUND LOOP WARNING:                                                │
-│                                                                                 │
+│    When Pico USB is connected to an earthed PC while machine mains is on,     │ │    a ground loop exists: PC Earth → USB GND → Pico GND → MH1 → Machine PE.    │ │    This can cause noise on ADC readings or, in worst case, damage if there    │ │    is a significant voltage difference between PC earth and machine PE.       │ │    Recommendation: Use USB only for development with machine unpowered,       │ │    or use a USB isolator for production debugging.                            │ │                                                                                 │ │    ─────────────────────────────────────────────────────────────────────────   │ │                                                                                 │